V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 ![!Highlighted UART pins](https://www.v1engineering.com/wp-content/uploads/2020/07/uart2-Arrows.jpg){: loading=lazy width="400"}

 The completed board looks like this.
 Notice there are no jumpers under the drivers.
+You will have any number of drivers here depending on your machine.

 ![!UART pins](https://www.v1engineering.com/wp-content/uploads/2020/07/Uart-scaled.jpg){: loading=lazy width="400"}